MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/consistent-authentication-connectivity-issues.md

 ### Clock skew is too high

 This is a scenario in which clocks on more than one device on a network aren't synchronized.
-For Kerberos service to work, the clocks between devices can't be turned off for more than five minutes.
+For the Kerberos authentication to work, the clocks between devices can't be turned off for more than five minutes.
 If they aren't turned off, it might lead to consistent authentication failures.

 ### Not a constrained target